Xiamen: Local transportation

 The Gaoji Causeway, five main road bridges (the Jimei, Xiamen, Xiang'an, Xinglin, and Haicang Bridges), and two undersea tunnels (Xiang'an Tunnel and Haicang Tunnel) link Xiamen Island with the mainland.

 The main forms of public transportation in Xiamen are buses, bus rapid transit (BRT), and the subway.
-Local people now can use Alipay, a mobile payment application by Alibaba, to pay for the city's bus, subway, and BRT.
+People now can use Alipay, a mobile payment application by Alibaba, to pay for the city's bus, subway, and BRT.

 Taxis can be easily hailed in most areas of the city.
 Bicycles are commonly used by residents, especially on Xiamen Island.
 Unlike many Chinese cities, motorcycles, mopeds, tricycles, and wooden handcarts are not permitted in Xiamen Island (Siming and Huli).
 The city has upheld a ban on these vehicles since the 1990s.
 Electric bikes are permitted with proper licensing and obedience of traffic laws.
 On the small island of Gulangyu off Xiamen Island, automobiles are also banned.

 Railway

 Xiamen is a railway hub city in southeast coast of China and has two stations, Xiamen Railway Station and Xiamen North Railway Station.
 Passengers can buy the tickets on www.12306.cn.

-Xiamen is served by the Yingtan–Xiamen railway, Fuzhou–Xiamen railway, Longyan–Xiamen railway and the Xiamen–Shenzhen railway, which are connected to China's national railway network and make it possible for passengers to arrive in Shanghai in five hours, Shenzhen in three-hour, and Fuzhou in two hours.
-Currently, the Fuzhou–Xiamen high-speed railway between Fuzhou and Xiamen and an intercity rail transit connecting Xiamen, Zhangzhou and Quanzhou are under plan.
+Xiamen is served by the Yingtan–Xiamen railway, Fuzhou–Xiamen railway, Longyan–Xiamen railway and the Xiamen–Shenzhen railway, which are connected to China's national railway network and make it possible for passengers to arrive in Shanghai in five hours, Shenzhen in three-hour, and Fuzhou in two hours, and the Fuzhou–Xiamen high-speed railway between Fuzhou and Xiamen was opened to traffic on 28 September 2023.

 The Xiamen Railway Station on the island of Xiamen is connected to the mainland by a railway bridge.
 It is 10 km from Xiamen Gaoqi International Airport, 23 km from Xiamen North railway station and 7 km from Nanputuo Temple.
 First opened in 1957, it underwent major reconstruction and expansion in March 2014 and was put into service again on 4 February 2015.

 The Xiamen North Railway Station is located in Jimei District.
 In operation since April 2010, the station is 13 kilometers from Xiamen Gaoqi International Airport and 23 km from Xiamen Railway Station.
 The station operates bullet trains only.
 At present, its trains run to Beijing, Shanghai, Fuzhou, Wuhan, Chongqing, Nanjing, Shenzhen and other cities.

+The Quanzhou–Xiamen–Zhangzhou Intercity Railway Line is currently conducting on-site surveys, which will link the cities of Quanzhou, Xiamen and Zhangzhou together when completed.